 Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
-Dental Services - Ad cident Only Pre-Service No tification Requirement before scheduled ser enefits, you must provide provide provide provide are received or, for not provide notification as received. on-scheduled services as soon as is reasonably What Is the Copayment or Coinsurance You Pay?
+Dental Services - A Accident Only before scheduled se Pre-Service Notification Requirement For Out-of-Network Benefits, you must provide pre-service notification services five business days before scheduled services are received or, for non-scheduled services as soon as is reasonably possible.
+If you do not provide notification as required, Benefits will be subject to a \$400 reduction.
+What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 15% 50% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
-Yes Yes Diabetes Services management and t reatment of diabetes that of all cost of a single item).
-If costs more than \$1,000 (e ore obtaining any DME for the ither retail purchase cost or ation as required, Benefits will Diabetes Self- Management and Training/Diabetic Eye Exams/Foot Care Depending upon where the Covered Health Care Service is provided, Benefits for diabetes selfmanagement and training/diabetic eye exams/foot care will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
+Yes Yes Diabetes Services management and Benefits you must provide p I treatment of diabetes that on tal cost of a single item).
+If costs more than \$1,000 (e ore obtaining any DME for the ither retail purchase cost or ation as required, Benefits will Diabetes Self- Management and Training/Diabetic Eye Exams/Foot Care Depending upon where the Covered Health Care Service is provided, Benefits for diabetes self-management and training/diabetic eye exams/foot care will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
 Depending upon where the Covered Health Care Service is provided, Benefits for diabetes selfmanagement and training/diabetic eye exams/foot care will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
-Diabetes Self- Management Items Depending upon where the Covered Health Care Service is provided, Benefits for diabetes self- management items will be the same as those Depending upon where the Covered Health Care Service is provided, Benefits for diabetes self- management items will be the same as those Benefits for diabetes equipment that meets the definition of DME are subject to the limit stated under Durable Medical Equipment (DME) , Orthotics and Supplies .
+Diabetes Self- Management Items Depending upon where the Covered Health Care Service is provided, Benefits for diabetes self-management items will be the same as those stated under Depending upon where the Covered Health Care Service is provided, Benefits for diabetes self- management items will be the same as those Benefits for diabetes equipment that meets the definition of DME are subject to the limit stated under Durable Medical Equipment (DME), Orthotics and Supplies.